ohadravid/ohadravid.github.io/content/posts/2025-04-08-btrees-and-mental-models.md

 This will require us to re-structure both our index and tokenizer.

-We'll define a struct to hold the start and end offsets of a term:
+We'll define a struct to hold the start and end offsets of a token:

 ```rust
 type DocId = usize;